Genusaurus: Discovery and naming

 The type species, Genusaurus sisteronis, is the only named species.
 It is based on a partial skeleton found in 1984-1986 in the Albian Bevons Beds, holotype MNHN Bev.1.
 The holotype contains seven partial dorsal vertebrae, a piece of a sacral, a piece of an ilium, the top of a pubic bone, a thighbone, the top of a shinbone, the top of a fibula and a metatarsal.
 It was named and described by Hugues Accarie, Bernard Beaudoin, Jean Dejax, Gérard Friès, Jean-Guy Michard and Philippe Taquet in 1995.
 The genus name is derived from the Latin word genu (knee) and refers to the cnemial crest in front of the proximal end of the tibia.
 The specific name refers to Sisteron, the town near which the specimen was found.

 Classification

 Accarie et al. assigned Genusaurus to the ceratosaur group of theropods, more precisely to the Coelophysoidea.
 A 2008 cladistic analysis by Carrano and Sampson placed Genusaurus in the Noasauridae along with Laevisuchus, Masiakasaurus, Noasaurus, and Velocisaurus; in turn, noasaurids are part of the Abelisauroidea group, which is part of the ceratosaur group.
-Subsequent phylogenetic analyses found Genusaurus to be a member of the Abelisauridae, specifically the Majungasaurinae.
+Subsequent phylogenetic analyses found Genusaurus to be either a member of the Noasauridae or Abelisauridae.
+In 2025, Eric Buffetaut reexamined the holotype and suggested that it should be placed into Furileusauria.